 - Great supplement to other kits, or use to start your own collection

 - Convenient plastic travel and storage case

 This is the best Vallejo paint set for starting miniature painters.
 The Vallejo Basic Colors Paint Set epitomizes simplicity when it comes to starting out in the miniature painting hobby.
 Rock solid paint quality in a collection of highly- or dare I say all-useful colors.

 In fact, the Vallejo Model Color paint set here is the most reliable paint set you can buy where you are most likely to use all the paints.
 Some kits come with extraneous colors you’ll never need, but if you’re serious about painting miniatures, this set will not only be a great start, but will carry you through your veteran painting years.

 Vallejo Model Color is a favored miniature paint line of many professional artists and helped award-winning painters get through those final contest rounds.
 Model color formulations contain permanent pigments for all kinds of fine art, too, and are completely lightfast and opaque.

 The paint was created with a mind toward consistency for extremely smooth and even paint distribution (or film), which helps prevent the trace of brush strokes on a finished piece.
 This is a professional grade paint.
 Using Vallejo Surface Primer, I’ve been able to achieve very satisfying results with Model Color paints on different miniature surfaces, including plastic, metal, and resin.

 Although the paint set does not come with other materials, e.g., lacking brushes or other media, this is probably the best paint set to start with if you are okay with shopping for your other supplies, separately (which has its advantages).
-Take a look at the other supplies you may want.
+Take a look at the other important supplies you may want.
 If you’re looking for the best quality miniature paints to begin your hobby, then take a closer look at Vallejo Model Color paints.